The transcendental motive of a cubic fourfold: Introduction

 \section{Introduction}

+We will work over the complex field.
 Cubic fourfolds are among the most mysterious objects in algebraic geometry.
 Despite the simplicity of the definition of such classically flavoured objects, the birational geometry of cubic fourfolds is extremely hard to understand and many modern techniques (Hodge theory, derived categories, etc. - see \it e.g. \rm \cite{Kuz,Has 2,AT} for details) have been successfully deployed in order to have a deeper understanding.
 In any case, the rationality of the generic cubic fourfold is still an open problem.
-In this paper we propose an approach to some questions of birational geometry related to cubic fourfolds through the theory of Chow motives.
+Also the finite dimensionality of the motive $h(X)$ of a cubic fourfold, as conjectured by several authors (see \cite{Ki} , \cite{An}), is known to hold only in some scattered cases.
+We will denote by $\sM_{rat}(\C)$ the (covariant) category of Chow motives (with $\Q$-coefficients), whose objects are of the form $(X,p,n)$, where $X$ is a smooth projective variety over $\C$ of dimension $d$, $p$ is an idempotent in the ring $A^d(X \times X)= CH^d(X \times X)\otimes \Q $ and $n \in \Z$.
+If $X$ and $Y$ are smooth projective varieties over $\C$, then the morphisms $\Hom_{\sM_{rat}}(h(X),h(Y)) $ of their motives $h(X)$ and $h(Y)$ are given by correspondences in the Chow groups $A^*( X \times Y) =CH^*(X\times Y) \otimes \Q$.
+More precisely, in our covariant setting, we have